 “We’re here to save you,” I yelled at the monster.
 “And stop showing us shows we already saw!
 The menu is out of control.”

 Eventually, the monster broke down and grew more interested in the cowboy hat and my M&Ms.

 Tim quit his job, we put the trench coat and cowboy hat on him and we took him back to our house.
 People on the bus gave us some weird looks for bringing on a multi-armed monster in a trench coat and cowboy hat.

-My mom was busy checking Instagram and didn’t notice us sneak our new friend into the house.
+My mom was too busy checking Instagram and didn’t notice us sneak our new friend into the house.
 We went down to the basement and watched Despicable Me 3 again and played video games.
 He’s super good.
 Billy said the monster went from programmer to pro-gamer in three hours.
-His eyes shrank down and his arms started dropping off.
+His eyes shrank down and his arms started dropping off like palm tree leaves.
 He could even talk, and he said he’d eventually get completely back to normal, but 36,000 hours of screen time is too much.